Human genetic variation: Monogenetic diseases

+Beneficial variants

 Some other variations on the other hand are beneficial to human, as they prevent certain diseases and increase the chance to adapt to the environment.
 For example, mutation in CCR5 gene that protects against AIDS.
 CCR5 gene is absent on the surface of cell due to mutation.
 Without CCR5 gene on the surface, there is nothing for HIV viruses to grab on and bind into.
 Therefore, the mutation on CCR5 gene decreases the chance of an individual's risk with AIDS.
 The mutation in CCR5 is also quite common in certain areas, with more than 14% of the population carry the mutation in Europe and about 6–10% in Asia and North Africa.

-Apart from mutations, many genes that may have aided humans in ancient times plague humans today.
-For example, it is suspected that genes that allow humans to more efficiently process food are those that make people susceptible to obesity and diabetes today.
+Many genetic variants may have aided humans in ancient times but plague us today.
+For example, genes that allow humans to more efficiently process food also make people susceptible to obesity and diabetes today.